 If you enjoyed this post, then don’t forget to pin it.

 Disclaimer: Ilive4travel is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com and its partners.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.
+As an Amazon Associate, I earn from qualifying purchases.
 Thank you for supporting Ilive4travel when you use the links.

 Fabulous itinerary!
 This sounds like it would be pretty much what I would include too as I just love castles!
 It’s high on my list of next places in Europe to visit!
 Fingers crossed it won’t be too long before I go!